A bucket-list goal inspired by a remarkable teacher

 - Number of continents visited: 6

-- Number of continents on which I’ve worked: 5
+- Number of continents on which I’ve done presentations: 5

 - Number of states in US visited: 50

 - Number of states in US in which I’ve done presentations: 49

 - Number of provinces/territories in Canada visited: 11 out of 13

 - Number of Canadian provinces in which I’ve done presentations: 7